jesse-ai/docs/docs/strategies/api.md

 get_candles(exchange: str, symbol: str, timeframe: str)
 ```

 For simple strategies that trade only one route and use only one timeframe, `self.candles` is probably the way to go.
-Otherwise use `self.get_candles()`.
+Otherwise, use `self.get_candles()`.

 **Return Type:** np.ndarray